rust-ml/linfa/docs/website/content/news/release040/index.md

 ## Improvements

 Numerous improvements are added to the KMeans implementation, thanks to @YuhanLiin.
-The implementation is optimized for single-shot training, an incremental training model is added and KMeans++/KMeans|| initialization gives good initial cluster means for medium and large datasets.
+The implementation is optimized for offline training, an incremental training model is added and KMeans++/KMeans|| initialization gives good initial cluster means for medium and large datasets.

 We also moved to ndarray's version 0.14 and introduced `F::cast` for simpler floating point casting.